-Induced Hypothermia at Winthrop-University Hospital
+Induced Hypothermia at NYU Winthrop Hospital

 Neurointensivists and neurosurgeons are now using innovative therapies, including induced hypothermia, to rescue, protect and treat the brains of critically ill patients with traumatic brain injury, stroke, cardiac arrest and other severe conditions affecting the central system.
 This therapy helps to reduce swelling and prevent secondary brain cell damage.
 Because of this, many patients who receive grim prognoses due to severe brain damage are experiencing once inconceivable recoveries because of induced hypothermia.